newhavenrb/conferences/Rich-Hickey-Keynote.md

     * Be aware of entanglement and how to be sensitive about it
     * Tools don't do this (e.g., tests)

+## Discussion

+* Isn't simplicity relative?
+What's your take on what he meant in a less abstract situation?  - _benjaminoakes_

 ## External Links

 * [Clojure](http://clojure.org/)